TheLitlePrince/LearningRecord/hw2/app.md

 ## Summary

-_There is no absolute better, it depends on what is best for our situation.
-Weighing this with the pros and cons, native development sounds like the right choice.
-But we can see that a method that works for one app may not apply to another._
+_Weighing this with the pros and cons, native development sounds like the right choice.
+But we can see that a method that works for one app may not apply to another.
+Hybrid development is more prospective.
+It allows companies to simplify the development process, reduce costs and save time._

+**_There is no absolute better, it depends on what is best for our situation._**

 #